Actively Recruiting

 • Previous history of oral squamous cell carcinoma (OSCC)

-• Unable to stop tobacco use
+• Unable to stop using tobacco products

 • Unable to provide informed consent